IguanaBen/scabn/readme.txt

 = 1.1.1 =
  * Fixed error when using currency other than USD -- USD hard-coded in two places, now uses $currency option.

+= 1.1.2 =
+ * Options for products can have different pricing
+ * Can update quantities in sidebar mini-shopping cart
+ * Custom Cart page non option in gui page editor widget
+ * Minor aesthetic tweaks